DIYbiosphere/sphere/_labs/Biocurious/Biocurious.md

 We’re building a community biology lab for amateurs, inventors, entrepreneurs, and anyone who wants to experiment with friends.

 ## Equipment and Facilities
 We are a fully stocked BSL1 lab with resources similar to a college laboratory.
-We have about 2500sq/ft of dedicated lab space and 2600sq/ft of office and shared space.
+We have about 4000sq/ft of dedicated lab space and 3100sq/ft of office and shared space.
 We onsite access to an Illumina Miseq, HPLC as well PCR machines, pipettes, an autoclave and much more.
-We have a dedicated tissue culture lab and microscope room.
+We have a dedicated tissue culture lab and microscopes.
 ![BioCurious](https://secure.meetupstatic.com/photos/event/1/b/e/5/600_469747141.jpeg "Current View inside BioCurious")

 ![BioCurious](https://secure.meetupstatic.com/photos/event/1/c/e/d/600_469747405.jpeg "Current View inside BioCurious")